And now you know.

 At first glance the Tracker looks very similar to the Café-Racer and while there are some similarities the origin of the tracker is in the name.
 The tracker is a design that stems from American dirt track racing.

 So street trackers are designed to imitate flat tracker bikes as opposed to the Moto GP bikes the Café's imitated.
 They are usually single seaters supporting a more upright position for the rider.
 The most famous trackers would be those ridden by Evel Knievel.

 Scrambler.
 Scramblers are very similar to trackers but the pipes tend to run higher to keep out of any mud or other off-road hazards.
 They also feature knobbly tyres for more of an off-road feel.

 Choppers start with a rigid frame and get "chopped" to extend the front forks and often feature high arching handlebars.
 It's probably the style of bike you think of when you hear "Bikie."

 Bobbers are similar to Choppers but with straight handlebars and are always single seaters.

-Is there anything I’ve missed?
+Is there anything we’ve missed?
 Leave your comments or any questions below or share your own Story.
-While you’re here check out braaap’s own range of Café-Racers the ST-250’s available here.
+While you’re here check out braaap’s own range of Café-Racers available here.